 05. Slow loading pages

-06. Little to no video content
+06. A lack of video content

-First, it’s a good idea to insert some sort of the lead capture elements in the video.
-For example, remind people to subscribe at the beginning of the video or thank them for watching and liking at the end of the video.
-Second, it’s also very important to make use of customised thumbnails – you need to encourage people to watch your video in the first place.
+Some quick tips if you’re using video content already.
+First, it’s a good idea to insert some sort of lead capture elements in the video.
+For example, remind people to subscribe at the beginning of the video or thank them for watching and liking at the end.
+Second, consider using customised thumbnails – these can encourage people to watch your video in the first place.

 Want to learn more about how to get UI design right?
 Don't miss our UX Design Foundations course.